h908714124/javols/README.md

 where `X` is one of the "auto types" (basically primitives excluding `boolean`, plus `String`, `File` and `Path`).

-With an explicit mapper, any type can be mapped (not just the auto types), and these rules apply:
+With an explicit mapper (which is just a [Function](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html)) that accepts `String`, any type can be mapped (not just the auto types), and these rules apply:

 Mapper return type      | Parameter type              | Skew
 ----------------------- | --------------------------- | ------------